Skip to main content

 In such cases, we aim to give you a longer advance notice and to give you more time for adaptations.

-For instance, if a new route POST entity/{entity}/example is implemented in September 2023, a breaking change will not be announced on this route until March 2024.
+For instance, if a new operation POST entity/{entity}/example is implemented in September 2023, a breaking change will not be announced on this operation until March 2024.
 With an advance notice of 6 months, a breaking change could not go into effect before September 2024.

 info